stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 		* Hit ``Save Changes and Reset``

-<span style="color:red">**Note: If some of this options is not available in BIOS, please boot back in Windows and check modded BIOS dump for missing changes.**</span>
+**Note: If some of this options is not available in BIOS, please boot back in Windows and check modded BIOS dump for missing changes.**

 Hardware preparation